 Brick clips are slightly invasive to your wall, as you will need to drill slight holes.
 However they aren’t known to cause any long term damage.
 The only problem with brick clips is that the holes will need filling if you ever decide to remove your climbing rose from your wall.
 However, you’re probably thinking of growing climbing roses for the long term, so that’s not usually a huge issue.
 Also, the holes are usually shallow, and aren’t particularly noticeable.

-You can now purchase plastic brick clips, which are available on Amazon .
-These not only contain clips that do not require drilling, but they contain wire which forms an ‘invisible trellis’ for the roses to climb.
-Plastic brick clips are the safest option to prevent climbing rose damage to your brickwork, as they do not require drilling into place.
+You can now purchase a wall trellis kit, which is available on Amazon.
+These not only anchors that do not require drilling, but they contain wire which forms an ‘invisible trellis’ for the roses to climb.
+This wall trellis kit is the safest option to prevent climbing rose damage to your brickwork, as they do not require drilling into place.

 These are super strong, last through storms, (even British ones)! and are much more flexible than say, a trellis.
 They also offer your climbing rose more support than just the standard metal brick clips, or the brick clips on their own.
 Your rose cane has both the clip itself to hold it up and the wire to wrap itself around!